isomerpages/ogp-poe-amirah/index.md

 description: An Isomer site of the Singapore Government
 image: /images/smiley.png
 permalink: /
-notification: "Welcome, music freaks!
-Subscribe to our mailing list and stand a chance to win 2 tickets to Bruno Mars Live in Singapore. "
+notification: Welcome, music freaks!
+Follow our Instagram and stand a chance to win 2 tickets to Bruno Mars Live in Singapore.
 sections:
   - hero:
       title: Title